 - ½ fresh lemon

-- Start your smoker, grab your wood pellets, and get the temperature stable at 250ºF.
+- Start your smoker or grill and get the temperature stable at 250ºF.

 - Break the bottom of the asparagus spears off.
 To do this, bend them until their natural point of weakness.
 Wherever they snap in half, that’s the size you want!